MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/build.md

+---
+description: Build a Jekyll site in GH Actions
+---
 # Build
-> Build a Jekyll site in GH Actions

 Here we we don't use any specialized actions and don't handle without persisting or publishing.
 See the link below for deploy to GH Pages.